simonmichael/hledger/hledger/Hledger/Cli/Commands/Get.md

 ## get

-Fetch data for the journal: transactions and market prices, by running helper scripts in journal-relative `data/` and `prices/` directories.
+Fetch new transactions and market prices for the journal, by running `getdata` and `getprices` helper scripts.
+New prices are merged into prices files automatically;
+new transaction data is just saved, for later conversion & import by `import`.

 ```flags
 Flags: